Your Thermostat Is Set to the Wrong Temperature in Minnesota

 Check Out the One Thing 1 in 4 Minnesotans Say They WON'T Do During the Winter

 But what about during the winter here in the Bold North?
 Is there an ideal temperature at which our thermostats should be set?
 Turns out, there IS.
-(And it's probably a little colder than you're thinking!)
+And, your thermostat is likely set to the wrong temperature (at least according to these experts.)

 According to Minnesota Energy Resources, one of the big natural gas providers in southeast Minnesota, the temperature at which you should set your furnace thermostat in the winter is...
 68 degrees.
 That's also the temperature the U.S. Energy Department's EnergySaver recommends setting your thermostat, as well.